-Gustav Stickley (1858-1942) grew up in the Mid-West, but lived much of his adult life in Syracuse.
+Gustav Stickley, born on this day in 1858 (he passed away in 1942) grew up in the Mid-West, but lived much of his adult life in Syracuse.
 His promotion of the “Craftsman” style is most associated with furniture, but he also was a passionate advocate for complimentary forms in architecture.
 He published several plans in his magazine, The Craftsman, from 1904 to 1915.
 And versions of many were built across the country.

 During this era, when many novel approaches to art were being explored both in Europe and America, Stickley was not the only proponent of a radical break from traditional, ornate residential architecture.
 In places like Chicago and Buffalo, Frank Lloyd Wright was also opening eyes to new architectural forms with his “Prairie School” house designs.

 Stickley was interested all facets of the decorative arts, and that was reflected in The Craftsman and its articles, which included American painting and art.
 Interestingly, a 1906 story extolled artists who painted particularly American scenery rather than copying the colorful, flowery work of French Impressionists, which the article referred to as a “blight.”

 Restoration is underway at his Columbus Avenue house in Syracuse ‘s Westcott neighborhood, and we’re excited to share an artist’s rendering of the restored exterior.
 We encourage you to visit there website often to follow the progress.
 You can also learn about the history of the house here.